Memebox is a rapidly-growing, leading e-commerce beauty retailer born in Seoul, currently headquartered in Palo Alto, California.

 To offer the best Korean cosmetics products to global consumers, Memebox is an online monthly subscription service from which people can purchase a box of several selected cosmetic samples or other beauty products.
 The company now has more than 300,000 subscribers both at home and abroad, with about 1,000 customers who sign on for the service daily.

-Prior to Co-Founding Memebox, Hyungseok was the B2B Sales Manager at Ticket Monster, a Seoul-based daily deals platform.
+Prior to Co-Founding Memebox, Hyungseok was the B2B Sales Manager at Ticket Monster (acquired by LivingSocial), a Seoul-based daily deals platform.
 Before that, he worked as a PR associate at Tom Ford and Versace.
 Hyungseok is a graduate of the Parsons School of Design.

 Prior to Memebox, Alicia was a business development associate at Glassmap (acquired by Groupon) and was in the business development team at Formation8.
 Alicia received her undergraduate degree at the Stanford University.